dangerfarms/newcomers-guide/section-2/1-Tools/linting.md

 # Code Quality

 ## Linting

-Coming soon
+We use ESLint (ES6) and Flake 8 (Python) to run code quality checks on the code before committing.
+Please inspect their output and fix any errors and warnings before committing.

+Please read through the `.eslint.yml` and `.flake8` files to see all rules.

+In your IDE you should set up linting so that you can make use of static analysis (i.e. error highlighting while typing).

-## Comments
+## Rules

-Do not commit commented out code.
+### Never commit commented out code.

 We have a repo so that we can go back to older versions simply.

+### Think twice before committing comments.
 If you need to make inline comments, rethink your code.
 Maybe there is too much complexity?
 Name your variables in a way that it is easy to read your code, and you might find that your comment is not necessary after all.